Help stop excessive sweating from sweat glands on your hands, underarms and head

 More Information on Excessive Sweating

-Tips on coping with excessive sweating
+Tips for coping with excessive sweating:

-- Wear light colored clothing that will not absorb the heat.
+- Wear light-colored clothing that will not absorb the heat.

 - Keep your body clean to prevent body odor.
 This may mean showering more times per day than average.
 Use hot water and soap.